snazy/protobuf-maven-plugin/README.md

 based on [this commit](https://github.com/xolstice/protobuf-maven-plugin/commit/fe8e6448dc6a5d58019b47a6fa7d348f8acd28e5) from August 2020 (the latest release 0.6.1 was in Oct 2018) of the forked repo with the following additions:

+## Since version 0.7.1

+* Invoke protoc and plugin binaries (like grpc) via `/bin/sh -c` to get around the issue that parallel multi-module builds on Linux run into `java.io.IOException: Cannot run program "...": error=26, Text file busy` errors.
+Background is that Linux prevents executing (`fork`) another process while its binary file has an open file descriptor for that file.
+This can happen when the binary file has just been written and also already properly closed.
+The code itself is fine (copy the file, close the file, execute) though, but practice proves that it doesn't always work.

+## Since version 0.7.0

 * Use shared repository for protobuf binaries to prevent a sporadic build failure on Linux when executing the `protoc` binary.
 The shared repository is located at the project's top level directory under `.mvn/protobuf-binaries`.